 What do Pediatric Ophthalmology and Strabismus Specialists do?

-Pediatric ophthalmology and strabismus specialists diagnose and treat eye conditions in children, such as amblyopia (lazy eye) and strabismus (crossed eyes), as well as other disorders like congenital cataracts and blocked tear ducts.
+Pediatric ophthalmology and strabismus specialists diagnose and treat eye conditions in children, such as amblyopia (lazy eye) and strabismus (crossed eyes), as well as other disorders, such as congenital cataracts and blocked tear ducts.

 They have specialized training to perform surgery, manage eye issues in developing visual systems, and treat strabismus in adults.
-Their care includes using glasses, medications, and performing complex eye surgeries.
+Their care includes prescribing glasses and medications and performing complex eye surgeries.

 What they do

-Handle related issues: They also evaluate and manage related problems like head turns, head tilts, and eye muscle problems.
+Handle related issues: They also evaluate and manage problems such as head turns, head tilts, and eye muscle issues.

 Treat pediatric eye conditions: They handle a wide range of eye problems unique to infants and children, including amblyopia, strabismus, refractive errors (nearsightedness, farsightedness, astigmatism), and congenital or genetic ocular abnormalities.

-Manage strabismus: They specifically focus on strabismus, or misaligned eyes, and can treat this condition in both children and adults.
+Manage strabismus: They focus specifically on misaligned eyes (strabismus) and can treat it in both children and adults.

-Perform surgery: They are trained to perform complex eye surgeries, including those for conditions like pediatric cataracts and orbital tumors.
+Perform surgery: They are trained to perform complex eye surgeries, including procedures for conditions such as pediatric cataracts and orbital tumors.

 Provide medical treatment: They use medications to manage certain eye diseases and can prescribe and fit glasses or contacts to correct vision problems.